MuddySpud/MuddySpud.github.io/docs/DocumentationHell.md

 **Now imagine capturing all of that in a single, maintainable system.** Each team builds and maintains their own domain-specific maps.
 The result is a unified, validated, and always up-to-date source of truth that can guide an entire organisation through a crisis.

 This structured knowledge base is also the perfect foundation for the future.
-On top of it, you could have a guide front-end (as shown in the HAL example) or a powerful **conversational interface powered by a Graph-Augmented LLM** — an AI that can answer complex questions and generate precise guidance because it’s grounded in your company’s specific knowledge, not just general information.
+On top of it, you could have a guide front-end (as shown in the HAL example) or a powerful **conversational interface powered by a Graph-Augmented LLM** — an AI that can answer complex questions and generate precise guidance because it’s grounded in your company’s Graph-Based Knowledge, not just general information. *(Graph-augmented LLMs still experience hallucinations)*

 **This is the destination: turning trapped expertise into a dynamic, accurate, and actionable intelligent asset.**